hujingzzz/ainews/_posts/2025-06-04-openai-o3-pro-o3-80-gpt4o.md

 ---
 layout: post
-title: OpenAI Introduction of a new generation model o3-Pro It's a huge improvement in performance. o3Prices are falling.80% By comparisonGPT 4o It's cheap.
+title: OpenAI to launch a new generation of models for o3-Pro performances that are significantly improved by 80% below the price of o3 that is cheaper than GPT 4o
 date: 2025-06-04 12:00:00 +0800
 category: Frontier Trends
 thumbnail: /style/image/openai-o3-pro-o3-80-gpt4o_1.jpg